dinogun/ij/docs/ibmjava/content.md

 # See Also

-See the Websphere-Liberty [Image](https://hub.docker.com/_/websphere-liberty/) which builds on top of the ibmjava docker image.
+See the [Websphere-Liberty image](https://hub.docker.com/_/websphere-liberty/), which builds on top of this IBM docker image for Java.